ArchiveOfMerit/verified-academic-record/README.md

 - verified repository history is the primary provenance trail where available
 - signed releases, release-attached manifests, and published integrity hashes strengthen authoritative copies
-- unsigned, hash-mismatched, altered, partial, truncated, selectively reproduced, or conflicting copies are subordinate where provenance-supported copies are available
+- unsigned, hash-mismatched, altered, partial, truncated, selectively reproduced, incomplete, or conflicting copies are subordinate where provenance-supported copies are available
 - derivative reproductions do not supersede the authoritative version supported by repository provenance and integrity controls

 ## Scope